This post may contain affiliate links.

 - Add butter and sugars to the bowl of a stand mixer fitted with the paddle attachment.
 Mix at medium-high speed until pale and fluffy, 3 to 4 minutes, scraping down the bowl as needed.

-- Reduce mixer speed to medium-low and add eggs, one at a time, until combined.
-Scrape down bowl and add vanilla extract; mix until combined.
-Add dry ingredients in 2 or 3 additions and mix just until combined.
-Remove bowl from mixer and scrape down sides with a rubber spatula, being sure to incorporate any dry ingredients still in the bottom.
+- Reduce mixer speed to medium-low and add eggs, one at a time, and then vanilla extract; mix just until combined.
+Scrape down bowl; add dry ingredients in 2 or 3 additions and mix just until combined.
+Add chocolate chips and mix just until they're distributed throughout the dough.
+Remove bowl from mixer and scrape down sides and bottom with a rubber spatula.

 - Bake until golden around the edges and slightly pale in the middle, 12-14 minutes, rotating pan halfway through the cooking time.